dzhu/myo-raw/README.md

 automatically, but if that doesn't work, here's how to find it out manually:

 - Linux: Run the command `ls /dev/ttyACM*`.
 One of the names it prints (there will probably only be one) is the device.
 Try them each if there are multiple, or unplug the dongle and see which one disappears if you run the command again.
+If you get a permissions error, running `sudo usermod -aG dialout
+  $USER` will probably fix it.

 - Windows: Open Device Manager (run `devmgmt.msc`) and look under "Ports (COM & LPT)".
 Find a device whose name includes "Bluegiga".
 The name you need is in parentheses at the end of the line (it will be "COM" followed by a number).

 - Mac: Same as Linux, replacing `ttyACM` with `tty.usb`.
 (Probably.)